Language improved 30/7 2021

-Human extinction might not be an all-or-nothing thing.
+Human extinction might surprisingly not be an all-or-nothing thing.
 Some fraction of perfect or close copies of humanity in the multiverse (if it exists) might go extinct while others don’t.
-These copies could be very far away in space – outside the observable universe (level I multiverse), in other bubble universes where cosmic inflation has ended (level II), other branches in so-called Hilbert space (level III) or possibility in other mathematical structures (level IV)(1).
-If any of these possibilities are true, it suggests that humanity, in a non-local sense, is unlikely to go extinct in a very long time.
+These copies could be very far away in space – outside the observable universe (level I multiverse), in other bubble universes where cosmic inflation has ended (level II), other branches in so-called Hilbert space (level III), or possibly in other mathematical structures (level IV)(1).
+If any of these possibilities are true, it suggests that humanity in a non-local sense is unlikely to go extinct in a very long time.
 My increased level of confidence in the existence of multiple instances of humanity increases my interest in reducing suffering risk relative to reducing extinction risk since my primary reason for prioritizing extinction risk was that I thought we would lose all future value if we (a particular instance of humanity) went extinct.

 Additionally, focusing on reducing suffering risk looks more robustly beneficial to me than extinction risks.
 Reducing involuntary suffering is always good (holding everything else constant), while reducing extinction risk might not be, depending on the quality of the future and your preferences (your E- and N-ratios).
 Suffering risks are also more neglected than extinction risks (2).
 Notwithstanding, It would be an inconceivable tragedy if humanity will ever only exist on this Earth and never reach anywhere close to its full potential.
 This seems like a real possibility, so I’m very sympathetic to the cause of reducing the risk of extinction.